Protecting Your Civil Rights in South Carolina

 Even if correctional staff did not directly cause your loved one’s death, they may still be liable for failing to protect your loved one from abuse caused by an accident or injury, themselves, or someone else.
 The Supreme Court has recognized that in detention and correctional facilities, officials have a duty to protect prisoners from violence and injuries at the hands of other prisoners.
 If a correctional officer, nurse, or doctor knew that your loved one was at risk of being harmed by another and failed to act, he or she could be liable for the personal injuries or abuse that occurred.

-Our success is based in large part on our tireless efforts to pursue justice on behalf of our clients and provide them the best outcome possible for their civil rights cases.
+Our success is primarily based on our tireless efforts to pursue justice for our clients and provide them with the best outcome possible for their civil rights cases.
 Our lawyers are intimately familiar with the ways that prisons and jails react to deaths in custody, including efforts by some to conceal their wrongdoing.
-We use this knowledge, along with our expertise in litigating prisoners’ rights, to help defeat the challenges that prisoners’ families face in trying to uncover the truth and obtain justice.
+We use this knowledge, along with our many years of experience in litigating prisoners’ rights, to help defeat the challenges that prisoners’ families face in trying to uncover the truth and obtain justice.

 Denial of Medical Care